stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_1.md

 * **Stop cast**, or **Hard CC**, refers to cancelling enemy casts using hard Crowd Control abilities.
 While some casts cannot be interrupted, they can be cancelled by other means.
 Regularly be mindful of lethal trash abilities.
 Also know what you can do to stop a cast and look for alternative ways to interrupt casts if no interrupts are available.
 Elemental Shaman may stop casts with {{ site.data.talent.capacitor_totem }}, {{ site.data.talent.hex }}, {{ site.data.talent.thunderstorm }} (or {{ site.data.talent.thundershock }}), {{ site.data.talent.lightning_lasso }} and {{ site.data.spell.eq }}'s knockdowns.

-* **Line of Sight**, or LoS, refers to hiding behind a wall to stop an enemy's ability from hitting you.
-Similar to player casting, mobs needs to see their target for their spell to hit.
-Hiding behind a wall breaks their line of sight and essentially negates the ability.
-There are many powerful application of this mechanic in dungeon, notably to cancel mobs dashing around.
+* **Line of Sight**, or **LoS**, refers to hiding behind a wall or structure to prevent an enemy's ability from targeting or damaging you.
+Like player casting, mobs must see their target for their spell to cast.
+Positioning behind a wall or structure breaks their line of sight and stops an enemy from casting; in other words, if you are not within line of sight of a mob, the mob is not within line of sight of you.
+There are many strategic uses for line of sighting mechanics, such as ({{ site.data.dungeon.cos.fel_detonation }} from {{ site.data.dungeon.cos.felbound_enforcer }} in {{ site.data.dungeon.cos.cos }}).
+As you practice new dungeons, be mindful of your environmental surroundings and identify opportunities to utilize nearby structures to line of sight mobs.

 * Routinely support your healer and your group with healing abilities such as {{ site.data.talent.ag }}, {{ site.data.talent.healing_stream_totem }} or even {{ site.data.talent.cleanse_spirit }}.